Associate Professor of Art History and Director of Undergraduate Studies

 B.A.
 University of New Hampshire

-Associate Professor of Early Modern Art and Co-Director of Undergraduate Studies
+Associate Professor of Early Modern Art and Director of Undergraduate Studies

 Professor Benay is a specialist in Italian painting and visual culture of the early modern period, c.
 1400-1700.
 She is especially interested in the ways objects are manufactured, how they move through space and time, and in what ways they contribute to the production of knowledge and belief.
 Her teaching and research address a number of topics in Renaissance and Baroque art including Caravaggio and the Caravaggisti; sensory perception, gender issues, and devotional art; the history of collecting and knowledge in 17th-century Europe; travel, ethnology, and visualizations of the ‘global;’ prints and printed matter 1500-1700; and the history of science and art.

-In addition to her work in the field of global early modern studies, Professor Benay is also dedicated to the cultivation of public humanities initiatives in Cleveland and works closely with area non-profits LAND Studio and The Sculpture Center to incorporate art history into community-engaged practice.
-She is currently spearheading a major university initiative to create a certificate in Public Humanities and Civic Engagement and was recently awarded a Faculty Research Grant by the Baker Nord Center for the Humanities to work with the recently incarcerated at area non-profit, Edwin’s Institute.
+In addition to her work in the field of global early modern studies, Professor Benay is also dedicated to the cultivation of public humanities initiatives in Cleveland and works closely with area non-profits LAND Studio, The Sculpture Center, and Zygote Press to incorporate art history into community-engaged practice.
+She founded and coordinates the Graduate Certificate in Public Humanities and Civic Engagement at the Baker Nord Center for the Humanities at CWRU.
+Benay is also the principal investigator on a grant project, Pressing Matters, that works with community partner organizations to bring printmaking and self-advocacy workshops to under-resourced teens in Cleveland.
+This projects was recently profiled by Humanities for All, the leading online publication of Public Humanities projects.

 Prior to joining the faculty at CWRU in 2012, Prof. Benay taught at the State University of New York, Oswego and at Marlboro College in Vermont.
 She was a curatorial assistant at the Currier Museum of Art in Manchester, New Hampshire, the Zimmerli Museum at Rutgers University, and at the Morgan Library in New York.
-She has been the recipient of a number of awards and grants, including fellowships from the National Endowment for the Humanities, and the American Institute of Indian Studies, and the Samuel H. Kress grant in Renaissance Art History, and has been invited to speak at numerous conferences and symposia in the United States and Europe.
+She has co-curated exhibitions at the Cleveland Museum of Art and in 2024-25 will co-curate an exhibition of prints made by artists who worked at Karamu House, the oldest African-American theater and community arts center in the country.
+Benay has been the recipient of a number of awards and grants, including fellowships from the National Endowment for the Humanities, and the American Institute of Indian Studies, and the Samuel H. Kress grant in Renaissance Art History, and has been invited to speak at numerous conferences and symposia in the United States, Europe, and South America.

 Professor Benay has been nominated several times for the Carl F. Wittke award for undergraduate teaching and for the John S. Diekhoff award for graduate mentoring.
 In 2017 she was awarded the John S. Diekhoff Award for excellence in graduate teaching.

-To learn more about Professor Benay’s research, please visit https://case.academia.edu/ErinBenay
+To learn more about Professor Benay’s work, click here.